ChainSafe/game-docs-v2/docs/v2.5/14_extending-the-sdk.md

 reference to `io.chainsafe.web3-unity` in your manifest file.

 To learn more on how to create a new UPM package [visit this page](https://docs.unity3d.com/Manual/CustomPackages.html).

-### Fixing Code Stripping Issue

-To Do: Have to fix it myself first before writing a manual